 Loans receivable are carried at the original loan principal and accrued interest based on the contract rate, less an allowance for uncollectible accounts, as appropriate.
+The Group classified loans receivable as long-term or short-term investments according to their contractual maturity.
 The allowance for uncollectible accounts is estimated based on an assessment of the payment history, the existence of collateral, current information and events, and the facts and circumstances around the credit risk of the debtors.
+As of December 31, 2020 and 2021, all loans receivable which are past due are nonaccrual